security-alliance/frameworks/src/awareness/social-engineering.md

 ### 1. Education and Awareness

-- **Regular Training**: Conduct regular training sessions on recognizing and responding to social engineering attacks.
-- **Stay Informed**: Keep up to date with the latest social engineering tactics and trends.
+It could prove valuable to conduct regular training sessions on recognizing and responding to social engineering attacks, and stay up to date on the current trends in web2 and web3.
+For example, right now it's getting increasingly common that threat actors are pretending to provide jobs, and ask applicants to run malicious projects that create backdoors on the applicant's computer.

 ### 2. Verification